 Schwab (SCHW) and TD Ameritrade were not immediately available for comment.

-The notable drop in E-Trade’s stock might be because of fears that the company could be the odd man out in a game of merger musical chairs.
+E-Trade could be the odd man out in a game of merger musical chairs.
 There has been on-and-off chatter for several years that E-Trade could be a good fit for Schwab.

 E-Trade was not immediately available for comment.